astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/compare/t5...t6#diff-896f245bc8e493f91277fd33913ef974)

 We create a file that contains SQL statements for creating the database table.
-So that these statements are executed, we add the name later in the manifest.
-At the same time we store sample content in the database table with `INSERT INTO ...`.
+So that these statements are called, we add the name of the file later in the manifest.
+With `CREATE TABLE IF NOT EXISTS ...` we create the database table if it does not already exist.
+With `INSERT INTO ...` we store sample contents in the database table.

-> In a real extension I would not add sample data via the SQL file during installation.
-In Joomla 4 a plugin of the type `sampledata` is a good choice.
-For inspiration you can find sample plugins in the `joomla-cms/plugins/sampledata` directory.
+> In a real extension, I would not add sample data via the SQL file during installation.
+In Joomla 4, a plugin of the type `sampledata` is a good choice.
+For inspiration you can find plugins in the directory `joomla-cms/plugins/sampledata`.

-> Read in the preface of this set what exactly the prefix `#__` means, if you don`t know.

 [administrator/components/com_foos/ sql/install.mysql.utf8.sql](https://github.com/astridx/boilerplate/blob/a16028022ae1e854f4e54764e7b335bfaf3c19f0/src/administrator/components/com_foos/sql/install.mysql.utf8.sql)